arXiv/arxiv-docs/help/q-fin/index.md

 # About The Quantitative Finance archive

-The Quantitative Finance archive (q-fin) formed on 1 December 2008 and you can read about the [announcement of the archive here](announcement) .
+The Quantitative Finance archive (q-fin) formed on 1 December 2008 and you can read about the [announcement of the archive here](/new/q-fin_announce).
 Quantitative Finance expanded with new categories in February 2014.
 For more detailed background and explanation of the objectives, see the original q-fin announcement.